-After many moths of neglecting my Dear Jane quilt I finally got some blocks put together for the July meeting.
+After many moths of neglecting my Jane quilt I finally got some blocks put together for the July meeting.

 Here are each of my blocks.
 The Star block was a bit of a challenge, but the method we used for the center was to fold a little square in half which worked out wonderfully.